skylarhknight/owl-and-oar/README.md

 - sprite with nothing on the end?

+- owl will alert when something is on the fishing line!

 # Playdate Template
 This template will help you set up everything you need to start making a game for the Playdate.
 We will be creating a development environment to make a Playdate game in Lua using Visual Studio Code.
 Sets up automated builds, autocomplete, and debugging.
 Works for Windows, Mac, and Linux.